GauthierBosson/GauthierBosson/README.md

 ### Hi there, I'm Gauthier 👋

-I'm a web developer based in Geneva, mainly doing front-end and React stuff !
+I'm a web developer based in Geneva, mainly doing front-end and React stuff !<br />
 I'm currently searching a new job opportunity, so if you like my profile don't hesitate to send me an email ! 😄

 ## Work in progress 🌱